The history and beauty of black and white photography

 Black and White Photography (Monochrome)

-The first successful black and white image was taken by Nicéphore Niépce, a French developer.
+The first successful black and white images were taken by Joseph Nicephore Niepce a French developer.
 However, it got destroyed as the attempted to make copies of it.
 He was again successful in 1825, where he managed to produce a black and white image of a window.

 His invention was later improved by other scholars and in the year 1891, Lipmann Gabriel developed a process of making naturally colored photographs.
 This was based on the phenomenon of optical light wave interface.
 This enabled him to win a Nobel prize in physics in the year 1908.